Schoolhouse.world: peer tutoring, for free.

 AP Precalculus

-We will be covering Lesson 1.5A: Polynomial Functions and Complex Zeros.
-You will learn how to determine the sign of each x-interval in a polynomial, how to account for multiplicities in polynomial functions, how to determine the number of real and non-real zeros in a polynomial, and how to use successive differences to find the degree of a polynomial.
-Watch the Algebros' video on Lesson 1.5A before this session and take notes on the packet provided.
+We will be covering Lesson 1.11A: Equivalent Expressions and Binomial Theorem.
+You will learn how to use Pascal's triangle and the binomial theorem to expand binomials with high degrees.
+Watch the Algebros' video on Lesson 1.11A before this session and take notes on the packet provided.
 (You can alternatively use your own paper to take notes).
 You are free to start on the practice problems before the session, but it is not required.
 You will work on the practice problems in the session with your fellow learners, anyways.

 AP Precalculus